-If you do color your hair, do it as infrequently as possible and try more natural solutions.
+If you do color your hair, do it as infrequently as possible and make an effort to use more natural solutions.

 Love a piping hot shower, especially on a cold day?
-Maybe, but hot water dries out your scalp and - depending on the water temperature - can burn it too.
+Maybe, but nearly scalding water dries out your scalp and - depending on the water temperature - can burn it too.

-Opt for cooler showers, or only put your hair under the shower directly when shampooing it.
+Opt for warm showers or only put your hair directly under the shower when using shampoo or conditioner.

-Work hair conditioner into your scalp and hair strands two to three times a week.
-This is important because it delivers nutrients to your scalp and hair.
+Work hair conditioner into your scalp and hair strands two to three times a week to deliver nutrients to your scalp and hair.
 Since the scalp has similar properties much like the skin on your body, keeping it moisturized is paramount.

 Take It Easy When Drying